cp-algorithms/cp-algorithms/src/algebra/primality_tests.md

 Bach later gave a concrete bound, it is only necessary to test all bases $a \le 2 \ln(n)^2$.

 This is still a pretty large number of bases.
-So people have invested quite a lot of computation power into finding lower bounds.
+So people have invested quite a few computations into finding lower bounds.
 It turns out, for testing a 32 bit integer it is only necessary to check the first 4 prime bases: 2, 3, 5 and 7.
-The smallest composite number that fails this test is $3.215.031.751 = 151 \cdot 751 \cdot 28351$.
+The smallest composite number that fails this test is $3,215,031,751 = 151 \cdot 751 \cdot 28351$.
 And for testing 64 bit integer it is enough to check the first 12 prime bases: 2, 3, 5, 7, 11, 13, 17, 19, 23, 29, 31, and 37.

 This results in the following deterministic implementation: